newatoms/guides/atom-guide/readme.md

 ## Ready for some more magic?

+Atom enables you to easily browse through folders without going to your finder (Mac).

 When working local you can use this text editor together with [github desktop](https://desktop.github.com/) for a more seamless flow.
-We use Atom together with Github to edit text and code; you can find our [Github guide here](../github-guide/readme.md)
+We use Atom together with Github to edit text and code; you can find our [Github guide here](../github-guide/readme.md).

 ## Handy shortcuts